Clarmy/Clarmy/README.md

 ### Hi there 👋
-Hi, I'm Clarmy, a meteorologist working in Beijing, China.
+Hi, I'm Clarmy, a meteorological technician working in Beijing, China.
 I'm an open-source enthusiast, and I enjoy abstracting practical needs from my work, developing them into various Python extension packages for more people to use.
 My primary focus is the Python programming language.

 Below are a few projects that I've recently developed and maintained, feel free to submit Issues or Pull Requests: